cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ## Assign Column Families

 A column family is a group of columns in a table that is stored as a single key-value pair in the underlying key-value store.

+When a table is created, all columns are stored as a single column family.
+This default approach ensures efficient key-value storage and performance in most cases.
+However, when frequently updated columns are grouped with seldom updated columns, the seldom updated columns are nonetheless rewritten on every update.
+Especially when the seldom updated columns are large, it's more performant to split them into a distinct family.
 [Assigning column families](column-families.html) reduces the number of keys results in a smaller storage overhead and improves performance during `INSERT`, `UPDATE`, and `DELETE` operations.

 ## Execute Statements in Parallel